Scott Drinkwell: Critical analysis

 For his portrayal of Scott, Adams was nominated for "Best Comedy Performance" at The British Soap Awards 2016.
 In August 2017, Scott's suicide attempt was longlisted for Best Show-Stopper at the Inside Soap Awards.
 The nomination did not progress to the viewer-voted shortlist.
 Lucia Binding writing for International Business Times predicted that Scott and John Paul's relationship would leave viewers "engrossed".
 She observed the characters taking a "hop, skip, jump and have a little boogie over the fine line between love and hate."
 Digital Spy's Kilkelly branded the character the "Hollyoaks mischief-maker".
 Simon Duke writing for the Evening Chronicle branded him "troublesome Scott Drinkwell".
 An Inside Soap reporter included Scott and Tegan being revealed as Rose's kidnappers; and later Scott trying to burn down The Hutch in their "pick of the day" feature.
 On 2 June 2018, Adams won the "Best Male Dramatic Performance" award at The British Soap Awards 2018, following his performance during the attempted suicide storyline.
 In 2019, Laura-Jayne Tyler from Inside Soap praised Scott's drag queen performance, writing, "In the midst of a harrowing week in Hollyoaks, thank goodness for Scott making us smile.
 He looks great as a blonde!"

 A Gay Times writer opined that in a short time Scott "has already helped kidnap a baby, lied about his HIV status and tried to come between lovebirds Ste and John Paul.
 Tsk tsk."
 Anthony D. Langford from NewNowNext said Ste believing Scott's HIV lie was a plot device Hollyoaks had "used far too often".
 They thought it implausible that Ste would believe the lie so soon after Sinead lying about having HIV.
 Langford, now writing for TVSource Magazine, liked John Paul's chemistry with James.
 He believed it made Scott's "improbable relationship" with John Paul appear "even more ridiculous".
 He could not comprehend that John Paul would ever date Scott and called for Hollyoaks to end the "silliness soon".
 In 2020, Stephen Patterson and Duncan Lindsay from Metro called Scott a "mainstay" and "undoubtedly one of the greatest LGBTQ+ characters the soap genre has ever seen" and noted that the character had had some "incredibly important" storylines, whilst Adams himself revealed that he had received letters from fans who had been able to come out after "resonating with Scott's character".

-In 2024, Digital Spy's Kilkelly assessed "Over the years, Scott has become one of Hollyoaks' most popular and versatile characters after taking centre stage in a classic soap mix of comedic and dramatic storylines."
-He added that Scott's "storyline highlights" were his "emotional" discovery of his biological family, his marriage to Mitchell and his drag performances.
+In 2024, Digital Spy's Kilkelly assessed "Over the years, Scott has become one of Hollyoaks most popular and versatile characters after taking centre stage in a classic soap mix of comedic and dramatic storylines."
+He opined that Scott's "storyline highlights" were his "emotional" discovery of his biological family, his marriage to Mitchell and his drag performances.
+Stephen Patterson from Metro found Scott's 2024 departure emotional, calling the character a "much-loved legend" who had been "a staple" of the soap for nine years.